learnk8s/learnk8s.io/src/troblueshooting/content.md

 If the endpoints section is empty, there are two explanations:

-1. you don't have any Pod running with the correct label
+1. you don't have any Pod running with the correct label (check the namespace)
 1. the label doesn't exist

 If you see a list of endpoints, but still can't route the traffic, then the `targetPort` in your service is the likely culprit.